Present Indefinite Tense & Usage of Present Indefinite Tense

 • Does she pluck flowers?
 (Use with singular noun)

-4. Interrogative & Negative Sentence
+4. Indefinite Interrogative & Negative Sentence

-Those sentences in which we ask questions with not or refuse from anyone, these sentences are called interrogative & negative sentences.
+Those sentences in which we ask questions with not or refuse from anyone, these sentences are called present indefinite interrogative negative sentences.
 Also, to make negative & interrogative sentence, we use helping verbs (Do, Does) at the beginning of sentence, (not) before 1st form verbs, and question mark (?) at the end of the sentence.

 Note: In this kind of sentence, we use helping verbs (Do, Does), not, 1st form verbs, and question mark (?).